About

 His assignments and projects have taken him into cultures not only across America, through Europe, India and Brazil, but also into the restricted, behind the scene work cultures of human and robotic spaceflight.

-For over two decades Michael has portrayed the humanity and craft behind the scenes of NASA and its aerospace contractors.
+For over two decades Michael has portrayed the humanity and craft behind the scenes of NASA.
 His experience brings not only trust, but measurable skill in knowing how to photograph in secure, limited access and unusual work environments that result in unscripted images that reveal a visual sense of craft and humanity.

 His portrait, travel, fashion, still life editorial photography has appeared in numerous American, European, and Brazilian print and online media like National Geographic, WIRED(USA/UK), Smithsonian Magazine, New York Times, The Washington Post, New Scientist (UK),Time, Discover, Air & Space Magazine, NPR, Huffington Post Highline, Ciel et Espace, Family Circle, Mother Earth News, Grazia, Amica, Vogue Brasil and Claudia.

-Michael is a Simon & Schuster author of Infinite Worlds - the People and Places of Space Exploration, a coffee table book of portraits and unscripted behind-the-scenes photographs on the labor, craft, tools and humanity that saved the Hubble Space Telescope.
+Michael is a Simon & Schuster author of Infinite Worlds - the People and Places of Space Exploration, a coffee table book of portraits, narrative text and unscripted photographs on the labor, craft, tools and humanity behind the last ever space shuttle mission that essentially saved the Hubble Space Telescope.
 Former astronaut and Senator John Glenn, the first American to orbit the Earth, wrote the introduction.

 Eight mural size images from his series on "astronaut space tools as sculpture" are in the permanent collection of the Smithsonian’s National Air & Space Museum in Washington, DC.